Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 - Has trouble maintaining meaningful relationships

 If any of these signs become apparent in a college student, friends and family members should take it upon themselves to talk to the student about his or her drinking habits, and what will likely happen if he or she continues to abuse alcohol.
+It is also important to figure out the real causes of alcohol abuse.

 If the intervention resonates with the college student, sometimes support from friends and family may be enough to help the student curb his or her drinking problem.